lateral/minkowski/README.md

 ### Overview
-**Minkowski** implements skip-gram training for learning word embeddings from continous text in hyperbolic space.
+**Minkowski** implements skip-gram training for learning word embeddings in hyperbolic space from continuous text.
+It accompanies the paper [Skip-gram word embeddings in hyperbolic space](https://arxiv.org/abs/1809.01498).

-Based on code from [fastText](https://fasttext.cc/), each word in the vocabulary is represented by a point on the hyperboloid model in Minkowski space.
+Minkowski is based on code from [fastText](https://fasttext.cc/).
+Each word in the vocabulary is represented by a point on the hyperboloid model in Minkowski space.
 The embeddings are then optimized by negative sampling to minimize the hyperbolic distance of co-occurring words.